Recovering multiple repositories

 1. Select the target organization, then select or create a new project (where applicable).

-2. In Restore settings, set custom names for all repositories or add a suffix to the original repository names.
+2. In Restore settings, you can set custom names for all repositories or add a suffix to the original repository names.

 triangle-exclamation